jonathan-foucher/spring-boot-redis-stream-example/README.md

 ## Introduction
-This project is an example of Redis stream implementation with Spring Boot.
+This project is an example of Redis / Valkey stream implementation with Spring Boot.

 The objective is to create a queue for jobs to be processed one by one in the produced order.
 If the app restart, it must process the job that was currently active and continue.